-Many organizations are getting serious about selecting a lease management technology platform that can support the new FASB and IASB lease accounting mandates.
-If you are like most people, you probably don't choose a lease accounting solution every day, so we thought it would be helpful to offer some of the most important things to keep in mind when considering your options.1.
+Many organizations are getting serious about selecting ASC 842 lease accounting software that can support the new FASB and IASB lease accounting mandates.
+If you are like most people, you probably don't choose a lease accounting software vendor every day, so we thought it would be helpful to offer some of the most important things to keep in mind when considering your options.1.
 Find a vendor that is actively implementing customers of your size and in your industry.

 We suggest asking any vendor you consider whether they are actively implementing clients under the new standards today.
 Many vendors are claiming that they have a solution, but what they really mean is that they will have a solution by the deadline date.
 Ask each solution provider to tell you about their customers who are actively engaged in implementation and insist on a demonstration.

 2. Choose technology that supports the current ASC 840 (FAS 13) standard for both real estate and equipment leases.

 The FASB 842 and IFRS 16 standards are new, but companies have been required to report information about leases in the footnotes for quite some time, so FASB reporting shouldn’t be a brand new thing to your solution vendor.

 3. Make sure the provider has a deep understanding of the data that is required to classify a lease, create the calculations, and report under the new standards.

 These calculations are a lot more complex than most people assume.
 Much of the data that you’ll need from the lease isn’t commonly abstracted today, and there is information required that isn’t in the lease at all.
 The complexity of this effort is why we started working on our solution when the standards changes were first introduced more than ten years ago.

 4. Insist on annual SSAE 16 audits and strict security requirements.